 Scholarships at RGS are awarded for academic excellence and for outstanding ability and potential in music, sport and other extra-curricular activities such as art, drama, dance and chess.

-Academic Scholarships are awarded automatically.
-Assessment at 11+ and 13+ is based upon performance in entrance examinations and school references; at 16+ assessment is based GCSE performance.
+Academic scholarships are awarded automatically.
+Assessment at 11+ and 13+ is based upon performance in the entrance examinations and school references; at 16+ assessment is based on GCSE performance.

-Once at RGS, Academic Scholars are invited to participate in the Academic Excellence Programme, which identifies a wide range of one-off and regular enrichment activities.
+Once at RGS, academic scholars are invited to participate in the Academic Excellence Programme, which consists of a wide range of both one-off and regular enrichment activities.
 Scholars are assigned a mentor to discuss their activities and reflections throughout the year.

-Headmaster’s Scholarships are awarded at 11+ and 13+ for a wide range of disciplines with recent examples including, drama, art and chess.
+These are awarded at 11+ and 13+ for a wide range of disciplines with recent examples including Drama, Art and chess.
 Guidance for applying in each discipline is available and describes the evidence required at the point of application.
 All shortlisted applicants will undergo an assessment process.
-Each Scholar benefits from a programme that supports and develops the discipline in which they excel.
+Each scholar benefits from a programme that supports and develops the discipline in which they excel.

-When you apply to RGS, please indicate on the Application Form whether you would like more information about Scholarships and which scholarship/s are of interest.
+When applying to RGS, please indicate on the application form whether you would like more information about scholarships and which scholarship/s are of interest.
 In the weeks leading up to the exam day, an examination confirmation form will be sent which will include the scholarship application form you have requested.
-The scholarship application form should be completed by the candidate and should include a reference from an independent referee.
-Referees should be prepared in the event that the Admissions Secretary contacts them for further information.
-On receipt of the Scholarship Application Form, we will write to you to confirm whether your child’s application for a Scholarship will be taken forward.
-Only applications which fulfill the scholarship criteria will be considered.
-Academic Scholarships are awarded automatically and therefore do not require an additional application.
+This form should be completed by the candidate and should include a reference from an independent referee.
+Referees should be prepared in the event that the Admissions Registrar contacts them for further information.
+On receipt of the scholarship application form, we will write to confirm whether your child’s scholarship application will be taken forward.
+Only applications which fulfil the scholarship criteria will be considered.
+Academic scholarships are awarded automatically and therefore do not require an additional application.

 Scholarships awarded to 13+ candidates who apply whilst they are in Year 6 are offered subject to continued high level of performance and subsequent references.
-In addition, candidates may be visited at their current school towards the end of Year 7 to confirm that the candidate continues to perform at the required standard.
+Candidates may be visited at their current school towards the end of Year 7 to confirm that their performance remains at the required standard.